Debunking The Myths Of Becoming a Private Pay Therapist

 Truth: Credibility isn’t correlated with or dependent on insurance paneling.

 Getting credentialed with an insurance panel can sure make you feel like you’re jumping through some hoops.
-Some people might think that because you took the time to go through this process, it makes you more credible.
+Some people think that because you took the time to go through this process, it makes you more credible.
 It does to some extent, but it doesn’t mean you’d become instantly credible.

-Your therapeutic relationship with your clients is what will determine this in the end.
+Sure, being part of an insurance panel can help.
+But, it's not the end-all-be-all of building your credibility as a therapist.
+Your therapeutic relationship with your clients is what will determine this.
 When you gain trust and respect from your clients, a positive reputation in your field and community will follow.

 There are tons of other ways to build your credibility now with the ability to market yourself online.
 Here are just a few ideas: